 Illinois Real Estate Power of Attorney Form

 An Illinois real estate power of attorney is a form that appoints a representative to manage real estate matters on behalf of another person.
-The principal typically elects a spouse or other trusted individual as their attorney-in-fact since they will have the authority to buy and sell property, manage their current holdings, and refinance mortgages and other debts.
+The appointing party typically elects a spouse or other trusted individual as their attorney-in-fact since they are often given the authority to buy and sell property, manage their current holdings, and refinance mortgages and other debts.

 Signing Requirements